 Finally, I have to admit to already getting on the waiting list for the newly introduced and wildly popular No Wire Nomad wireless photographic system.
 The basic idea capitalizes on the results of the recent South by Southwest Festival in Austin, Texas where homeless individuals were hired as walking 4G hotspots.
 Though the Austin experiment as conducted was arguably in bad taste, it did prove the viability of attachable infrastructure.
 To that end, No Wire Nomad not only attaches mobile hotspots to animals like livestock and hunting dogs, but it also allows for remote control of high-resolution camera pods mounted on the animals.
 Security, reconnaissance, and recreational opportunities abound, and Nomad was easily the hit of the Expo.

 I know that for me, getting back from UIE and returning to the day job was a bit of a letdown.
 Don’t get me wrong, I love my work.
 But when you get out there and see innovation--real, cutting-edge wireless-enabled innovation--it changes you a little bit.
-Hats off to everyone at UIE for showing us in the wireless business the edgier side of our world.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Hats off to everyone at UIE for showing us in the wireless business the edgier side of our world.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio